ckeditor/ckeditor5/docs/framework/guides/contributing/git-commit-message-convention.md

 All entries must be separated with a blank line, otherwise the lines will not be treated separately.

-### Examples of proper and improper message formatting
+### Examples of correct and incorrect message formatting

 Example of a proper commit message: